 TIP: Download a new logo for every new use.
 Doing so will ensure you have the purest, most accurate version available.

-Please download with the understanding that standards must be followed as described in the Minnesota Style Guide 2017 (PDF).
+Please download with the understanding that standards must be followed as described in the Minnesota State Brand Style Guide.

 (Primary MDH logo)